- Video: Presbytery of Buchan – some congregational stories:

 Blessings.

-A warm welcome to the latest edition of Thought for Sunday.
+Welcome to the latest edition of Thought for Sunday, which we pray will be helpful.